githubpartners/microsoft-learn/github/manage-github-actions-enterprise/includes/manage-runners.md

 ### Restrict self-hosted runner groups to specific workflows

 Administrators can further control access by selecting specific workflow files and versions.
 This will restrict self-hosted runner groups to only be accessible from certain workflows.
-Combining this feature with reusable workflow will help you create more secure standard workflows in your organization.
+Combining this feature with reusable workflows will help you create more secure standard workflows in your organization.

 ### Proxy servers